Distil ← Back to home

 Quercetin is in the Distil supplement database, evidence Grade B. The page below lists every medication we have explicitly assessed it against.

-Below are the 7 documented pairs we have explicitly assessed for Quercetin: 4 red and 3 amber.
-The pairs cluster around 2 mechanisms: CYP3A4 inhibition and Additive anticoagulation.
+Below are the 10 documented pairs we have explicitly assessed for Quercetin: 4 red and 6 amber.
+The pairs cluster around 3 mechanisms: CYP3A4 inhibition, Additive anticoagulation, and P-glycoprotein interaction.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not listed here is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by medication, and the missing-item form at the bottom of the page routes any uncatalogued medication into our next curation pass.

 Documented interactions